blukatdevelopment/FPS_Framework/Planning/README.md

 DONE When an item is unequipped, its scene should be removed from the Actor's node.
 DONE Equipping one item should unequip the other.

-**Health**
+**DONE Health**
 DONE An Actor should have health ranging from 0 to 100.
 DONE The Actor should have at least one hitbox as a means for weapons to deliver damage.
 DONE A dead Actor should rotate on its side as to indicate it is dead.
-A dead actor's input handler should ignore all non-menu input.
+DONE A dead actor's input handler should ignore all non-menu input.

 **Melee Weapon**
-A melee weapon should trigger a swing it's cooldown is full.

-Cooldown should be a float value that increases with _Process(delta) to a max value and is set to 0 when a swing is triggered.
+When a swing starts:
+- DONE giving damage should be active.
+- the hand should move to a forward position
+When a swing ends:
+- Damage should be disabled
+- DONE the hand should reset position

-When a swing is active, _Process(delta) should increase swingTime for timing.
+When a swing connects:
-When swingTime exceeds damageStart for the first time, damageActive should be set true and the item should assume its forward position.
-When swingTime exceeds damageEnd it should set damageActive to false and and return to its normal position(The actor's hand position).
+- target should receive damage
+- swing should end

 A melee weapon should receive collision signals from a hitbox.